How to Plan the Perfect Trip to Sequoia National Park

 • John Muir Lodge (Kings Canyon): While technically in Kings Canyon National Park, it’s close to Sequoia.
 The lodge has cabin-inspired rooms and a relaxing atmosphere, plus proximity to both parks.

-2. Camping Options
+2. Camping Options in Sequoia National Park

 • Lodgepole Campground: A popular campground close to the main attractions, with both tent and RV sites.
 It has restrooms, a camp store, and showers, making it ideal for a comfortable yet rustic experience.